 - When students are finished, have them meet back at a given location.
 You may also want to give chaperones a final cut-off time.

-- Extend: Allow students to use their measurements of length and width to calculate an estimate of either area or volume.
+- Analyze and Connect: Allow students to use their measurements of length and width to calculate an estimate of either area or volume.

 |For classes determining area: use this worksheet.|

 |– Hand out the second activity sheet.
 Have students separate the Reflecting Pool into rectangular segments.

 – Have students explain how they might calculate area using these rectangles and the formula for calculating the area of a rectangle.

 – Make sure students show their work as they calculate their estimate of the area of the Reflecting Pool.

 |For classes determining volume: use this worksheet.|